 19. Last year, nearly 18 percent of Medicare patients who had been hospitalized were readmitted within a month.

-While that is lower than past years, roughly 2 million patients return a year, costing Medicare $26 billion.
+While that is lower than in past years, roughly 2 million patients return a year, costing Medicare $26 billion.
 Officials estimate $17 billion of that comes from potentially avoidable readmissions.

 20. Referral leakage costs American hospital systems over $150B a year.

-More than 200,000 physicians in the U.S. are now employees, and 3 in 4 medical residents will start their career as employees of a medical group, hospital or faculty.
+More than 200,000 physicians in the U.S. are now employees, and 3 in 4 medical residents will start their career as employees of a medical group, hospital, or faculty.
 As healthcare organizations continue to consolidate and build larger networks, better collaboration between primary care and specialists is critical.

 21. Only 54% of faxed referrals result in scheduled appointments.

-Faxing was invited in the 60’s yet it is still alive and well in healthcare.
-I always like to joke, the fax machine is healthcare’s API (Application program interface).
+Faxing was invited in the ’60s, yet it is still alive and well in healthcare.
+I always like to joke; the fax machine is healthcare’s API (Application program interface).
 It has been made evident that most health systems are reluctant to give up this technology because they see there is no other alternative.
-This is why referralMD invented a smarter digital fax machine, that allows you to collect all referrals into one priority work queue, regardless of it came in via fax, phone, website, or electronically.
+This is why referralMD invented the smarter digital fax machine, that allows you to collect all referrals into one priority work queue, regardless of it came in via fax, the phone, website, or electronically.
 What makes it even nicer is that the referralMD SmartFAX even sends out appointment status updates to all referring providers, even those that faxed in the referral.
 Learn more about the newest technology to hit healthcare here.

 22. Roughly 25% of all U.S. hospital spending consists of administrative costs.